 3. The Contents

-Now that you’ve captured your audience’s heart and souls, it’s time to work on their brain.
+Now that you’ve captured your audience’s hearts and souls, it’s time to work on their brains.
 The brain of your brochure is the contents – the pages in between the front cover and back panel after the flap.
-With your readers emotionally stimulated, the next step is to present your message or offering in detail and drive it home.
+With your readers emotionally stimulated, the next step is to present your message or offer in detail and drive it home.